Livestreaming Game Show DIRECTOR VS DIRECTOR Announces Episode 7 - PUPPET SHOW CHALLENGE!

 Special Musical Guest Performance by Hypers Kids Africa, a youth organization from Kampala Uganda who chose to use dance as a way of staying away from violence.
 All donations collected from this episode go directly to this terrific organization.

-Joining as color commentators are Puppet Experts Zoe and Golden, ages 6 and 10 years old, respectively.
+Joining us as color commentators are Puppet Experts Zoe and Golden, ages 6 and 9 years old, respectively.

+Holding down this adventurous DIY romp is the show's host, National Treasure Mark Bedard, who - along with a wild array of on-air regulars - provides us with guidance, merriment, music, and unpredictable mayhem.

 Two creative leaders each bring together teams of 8 people.
 After a brief orientation meeting where they learn the game rules and the prescribed theme and props for their 8-minute presentations, each team breaks out into their own meeting and begins creating.
 They must devise a script, including one original song.
 At the end of the three-hour-period, each team has an online technical rehearsal.
 Then it's showtime!
 The teams present their work to a live online audience who will vote for their favorite presentation.
 The team with the most votes wins and goes on to future challenges.